marcdotson/asc-training/README.md

   `renv::snapshot()`.
 - To install the specific packages of an already-existing project library, use `renv::restore()`.
+- To update all packages in the project library, call `renv::update()`.
+  Make sure code is working with the updated packages before calling `renv::snapshot()` to update the lockfile.

 Read [here](https://rstudio.github.io/renv/index.html) for more on using `{renv}`, including creating and maintaining Python environments.